4 Signs You Need a New Air Conditioner

 Assuming you take perfect care of your air conditioner, you can expect it to last anywhere between 10-15 years.
 Once an air conditioner passes that age group, it will begin to accumulate a range of problems that will begin to impact its efficiency.
 The older the air conditioner gets, the more problems it will start to have and the more costly it will be to keep up and running.
 If your air conditioner is older than 15, you should definitely consult with a professional about replacing it with a new system.
 The initial cost might be steeper than just patching your old air conditioner up for another summer, but you’ll save much more money in the long run.

-Climate Control Heating & Cooling provides a full range of air conditioning installation services in Kansas City, MO.
+Climate Control Heating & Cooling provides a full range of air conditioning installation services in Kansas City, MO, including new air conditioning installation, HVAC system repair & replacement, indoor air quality as well as a full range of plumbing services for the homeowners of the greater Kansas City metro.
 Contact us today to schedule an appointment with one of our professional technicians.